virgoeun/mochi-pochi/README.md

 <br>

 ## Main Functionality
-- Have a seperate start page and users click **'Find Boo'** image button to start the game.
+- Have a seperate start page with shake animation
+- Users click **'Find Boo'** image button to start the game.
-- On the start screen, users can check **'How To Play'** image button for instructions, which has a click & pops up & close function.
+- On the start screen, users can check **'How To Play'** image button for **instructions**, which has a click & pops up & close function.
 - On the upper right corner, there is **music icon (on/off)** that users can control music sound.
 - On the game-screen, there is one main target to click and 4 different obstacles to confuse users.
 Each item pops up randomly on differet box of grid without overlap.
 - There is a **game panel** that users can check time-left, score, and the number of miss.